chef/chef-web-docs/chef_master/source/config_rb_client.rst

     The location to source rubygems.
 It can be set to a string or array of strings for URIs to set as rubygems sources.
 This allows individuals to setup an internal mirror of rubygems for "airgapped" environments.
 Default value: ``https://www.rubygems.org``.
 If a ``source`` is specified in either ``gem_package`` of ``chef_gem`` resources it will be added to the values provided here.

 ``run_lock_timeout``
-   The amount of time (in seconds) to wait for a chef-client lock file to be deleted.
-A chef-client run will not start when a lock file is present.
-If a lock file is not deleted before this time expires, the pending chef-client run will exit.
+   The amount of time (in seconds) to wait for a Chef Infra Client lock file to be deleted.
+A Chef Infra Client run will not start when a lock file is present.
+If a lock file is not deleted before this time expires, the pending Chef Infra Client run will exit.
 Default value: not set (indefinite).
-Set to ``0`` to cause a second chef-client to exit immediately.
+Set to ``0`` to cause a second Chef Infra Client to exit immediately.

 ``script_path``
    An array of paths to search for knife exec scripts if they aren't in the current directory

 ``splay``
    A random number between zero and ``splay`` that is added to ``interval``.
-Use splay to help balance the load on the Chef server by ensuring that many chef-client runs are not occurring at the same interval.
+Use splay to help balance the load on the Chef Infra Server by ensuring that many Chef Infra Client runs are not occurring at the same interval.
 Default value: ``nil``.

 ``stream_execute_output``
    Always stream the output of ``execute`` resources even if the ``live_stream`` property isn't set to true.
 Default value: ``false``